Issue(s): Avengers #15, Avengers #16

 Just at that moment, Hawkeye shows up.

-He's reformed, Black Widow is apparently dead, and he wants to join the Avengers.
+He's reformed, Black Widow is apparently dead (shot by her Red masters, and Hawkeye couldn't bear to wait to find out her final fate), and he wants to join the Avengers.
 He proves it by shooting arrows at Jarvis, who he's tied up.

 The Avengers contact Namor to see if he'd like to reform also, but he declines.
 The Avengers still think he's a swell guy, even though he wants to conquer the world.